0x2bc/community-repo/community-roadmap/ListingStrategy.md

 #### Liquidity
 - How to maintain liquidity for DEXes? if so, should we launch an incentive program for liquidity providers?
-- Will we hire market makers for CEXes?
+- Should we hire market makers for CEXes?

 # Appendix